 3. Purchase Rate on New Purchases: If the purchase rate on new purchases is high, you can end up paying more interest over time if you use the card for new purchases, due to the nature of revolving credit.
 For example, suppose you "roll over" the $5000 into a zero percent interest transfer on a new card with a 10% interest rate.
 You make a $200 a month payment on the card, but you use the card to make $100 a month in charges to restaurants, gas stations, etc. Each monthly payment is applied to the balance transfer FIRST, and the new charges on your card accumulate interest at 10% every month (every day, actually, but that's more complicated that we need discuss here).
 Until you pay off that $5000 balance transfer, not a penny of new purchases is paid for.

-Thus, in our example, if you pay $200 a month on this $5000 balance transfer, you will pay off the balance transfer in 25 months, or a little over two years.
-In the meantime, you have accumulated $2500 in new debt, that each month accumulates 10% interest over thsoe same 25 months.
+Thus, in our example, if you pay $420 a month on this $5000 "12 months interest-free" balance transfer, you will pay off the balance transfer in 12 months.
+If you don;t, you owe interest on the original $5000 going back to the date of the balance transfer.
+In the meantime, you have accumulated $2500 in new debt, that each month accumulates 10% interest over those same 12 months.
+If you owe even a penny after those 12 months have elapsed, even if it is "new" debt, you owe interest on that five grand going back a year.
 Pretty soon you may be back where you started - with a credit card with a perpetual balance with a fairly high interest rate.